TimokhinIlya/MyProject/README.md

 This repository contains jupyter-notebook with EDA on various datasets and presentations with dashboards.

-For a better experience, you can visit my account on Kaggle [here](https://www.kaggle.com/timokhinilya).
+For a more enjoyable viewing experience of Jupiter notebooks, you can visit my account on Kaggle [here](https://www.kaggle.com/timokhinilya).